-After a successful 2016 event in San Francisco, Writing Day Workshops is excited to announce The 2018 Writing Workshop of San Francisco — a full-day “How to Get Published” writing event in the Bay Area on August 25, 2018.
+After successful 2016 and 2018 events in San Francisco, Writing Day Workshops is excited to announce The 2019 Writing Workshop of San Francisco — a full-day “How to Get Published” writing event in the Bay Area on August 10, 2019.

 WHAT IS IT?